 There comes a point when the directors of a struggling business must take stock, assess their situation and try to find a viable solution that can help to bring their business back from the brink.
-The earlier a solution is sought, the lower the risk of a company liquidation.
+The earlier an insolvency solution is sought, the lower the risk of a company liquidation.

 When you can no longer pay your bills and creditor pressure is becoming too much to handle, there is a range of informal and formal solutions at your disposal.
 Generally speaking, professional assistance from an experienced team of turnaround practitioners will lead to a more positive outcome for your business than choosing to negotiate with creditors independently; however, there may be certain circumstances when an informal arrangement might be best for your business.